libapps/libapps-mirror/nassh/doc/relay-protocol.md

 #### method field {#corp-relay-method}

 The `method` field is used with version `2` only.
-It may be `direct` or `js-redirect`.

-The `direct` method will return a JSON response with an [XSSI header].
-The client is responsible for parsing that response and operating on it (e.g. redirecting itself to `chrome://EXT_ID/PATH`).
+We make use of `direct`, `close` (used with `direct`), and `js-redirect`.

+The `direct` method will return a JSON response with an [XSSI header] when the client possesses a valid SSO ticket.
+If the client doesn't have a valid ticket, this XHR request will fail with a CORS error when the cookie server does a 302 redirect to a login server.
+The client must detect this condition and then issue a non-cors request which will allow redirects where the SSO ticket can be refreshed if the client has a valid master cookie, and then reattempt the original `direct` request.
+This will fail again if the client did not have a valid master cookie.
+The client must detect this condition and then open a popup window and use method `close`.
+The popup will be redirected to the login page and then automatically close when it is finished.
+When the client detects that the popup page is closed, it can reattempt the `direct` method.

 The `js-redirect` method will generate a HTML document with a `<script>` tag to redirect to the `chrome://EXT_ID/PATH` path.
+It performs page redirects to the login server as necessary to refresh the ticket from the master cookie, or display the login page to users.
 The JSON response is [base64url] encoded in the [URI fragment].

-Secure Shell only supports `js-redirect` currently.
+Secure Shell uses `js-redirect` by default, but can be configured to use `direct` by setting option `--relay-method=direct`.
+The `direct` method is used by Chrome OS Terminal which embeds Secure Shell.
+Terminal does not work with the `js-redirect` method since Chrome does not allow redirects into its internal pages such as chrome-untrusted://terminal.

 ### /proxy Protocol {#corp-relay-proxy}